 Toast offers tons of great features.
 The software is simple, fast, and easy to set up and learn.
 Plus, it integrates with a wide range of systems you may already be using to run your business.
 The hardware is sleek, durable (and spill-proof), and it has lightning-fast processing speed.

-Many owners love Toast for its tableside service features, which include payments, order-ready notification, and options for guest feedback.
+Many restaurant owners love Toast for its table management service features, which include payments, order-ready notification, and options for guest feedback.
 Chefs find that it's a great tool for managing their menu and reporting on item availability with item countdowns, too.

 The reporting with this tool is robust and comprehensive.
 You can use it to run sales, labor, and product reports from any location and on any device to keep tabs on what's happening with your restaurant.